mv1388/aitoolbox/README.md

 Currently, mainly used for the performance evaluation [`result packages`](/AIToolbox/nlp/experiment_evaluation/NLP_result_package.py) needed for different NLP tasks, such as Q&A, summarization, machine translation.

-For example for the case of NMT the module also provides [attention heatmap plotting](/AIToolbox/nlp/experiment_evaluation/attention_heatmap.py) which is often helpful for gaining addition insights into the seq2seq model.
+For the case of e.g. NMT the module also provides [attention heatmap plotting](/AIToolbox/nlp/experiment_evaluation/attention_heatmap.py) which is often helpful for gaining addition insights into the seq2seq model.
 The heatmap plotter creates attention heatmap plots for every validation example and saves them as pictures to disk (potentially also to cloud).

 Lastly, the nlp module also provides several rudimentary NLP data processing functions.